spalit2025/Deep_research_structured_report/README.md

 2. Run `./setup_dev.sh` to set up development environment
 3. Create a feature branch
 4. Make changes following code quality standards
-5. Test your changes thoroughly (hooks will run automatically)
+5. Test your changes thoroughly (pre-commit hooks will run automatically)
 6. Submit a pull request with detailed description

-All contributions must pass the automated quality checks in CI/CD.
+All contributions should follow the established code quality standards.

 ## 📄 License